henry2004y/Vlasiator.jl/docs/src/log.md

 On the Windows platform, it is not allowed to delete the file before the IO is closed.
 However, this is allowed in Unix, so be careful.

+## Plotting Philosophy

+We should not take over what underlying plotting libraries like Matplotlib offers.
+Users should be able to modify the figures as they wish even if they only know how to use the well-known plotting libraries.
+Do not reinvent the wheel.
+For customized plotting, simply provide some sample scripts for the common tasks like zooming-in, change font sizes, add text boxes, etc..

 ## Benchmarks

 Initial tests on getting one variable from a VLSV file: